technomonah/CSSE_DE_project/terraform/README.md

 We'll create a cloud infra wich consists of data lake and BQ dataset.

-- Data Lake would be user for storing all data: raw and clean
+- Data Lake would be used for storing all data: raw and clean
 - BQ dataset would store tables for reports

 #### How to run